-Luke is a Research Fellow at the Manchester Centre for Health Economics and he currently holds a MRC (Medical Research Council) Skills Development Fellowship entitled "Health and Wellbeing in Later Life: Measurement, Predictions and Interventions".
+Luke is a Research Fellow in Health Economics and currently holds a Medical Research Council (MRC) Skills Development Fellowship entitled "Health and Wellbeing in Later Life: Measurement, Predictions and Interventions".
 This will last for three years, from September 2016 to August 2019.
-Currently, he is investigating the effectiveness of community assets – the collective resources which individuals and communities have at their disposal including community centres, libraries, markets and pubs – at improving the health of the ageing population, whilst also reducing the demand for formal healthcare services.

-My past research has focused on applying econometric and statistical methods to existing secondary data to investigate:
+His research has focused on applying econometric and statistical methods to existing secondary data to investigate the wider determinants of health (determinants outside of the health care sector) and to investigate the consequences of health inequalities.

 Luke graduated from the University of Sheffield in 2009 with a first class honours in Economics and Mathematics (including being awarded the Rensburg Shephards Prize for Financial and Quantitative Economics).
 After that he was funded by the NIHR/ESRC/MRC to study for an MSc in Economics and Health Economics, also at Sheffield, which he obtained in 2010.
 Luke’s dissertation examined the role that the provision of informal care played on subjective well-being.